Skip Global navigation and goto content

 Florida's Need for Injury Prevention

-Unintentional injuries are the leading cause of death among Florida residents ages 1-44 and the fourth leading cause of death overall after heart disease, cancer, and stroke.
-Suicide is the eighth leading cause of death overall among Florida residents (Florida Vital Statistics Annual Report 2019).
-In 2019, injuries claimed 18,159 lives and accounted for 8.8 percent of all resident deaths.
+Unintentional injuries are the fourth leading cause of death among Florida residents after heart disease, cancer, and stroke, according to 2023 data from FLHealthCHARTS.gov.
+Unintentional injuries claimed 16,435 lives and accounted for 7.18% of all resident deaths.

 Florida's Violence and Injury Prevention Section (VIPS)

-Older Adult Falls Prevention—Unintentional falls are the leading cause of injury death among Florida residents ages 65 years and older and the fourth leading cause of injury death overall.
+Older Adult Falls Prevention - Unintentional falls are the leading cause of injury death among Florida residents ages 65 years and older and the fourth leading cause of injury death overall, according to the Florida Department of Health.
 In addition, falls are the leading cause of non-fatal injury-related hospital admissions in Florida.

-Distracted Driving Prevention—Distracted driving is any activity that could divert a person's attention away from the primary task of driving.
+Distracted Driving Prevention - Distracted driving is any activity that could divert a person's attention away from the primary task of driving.
 All distractions endanger driver, passenger, and bystander safety.
 The best way to end distracted driving is to educate all Americans about the danger it poses.
-Partners in this effort include SADD (Students Against Destructive Decisions), Safe Kids coalitions, emergency medical services and local, county and state law enforcement agencies.

 Family Fire Safety Plan